fbaroni/cloud-infraestructure/provision/web/roles/geerlingguy.php/README.md

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest [geerlingguy.repo-epel](https://github.com/geerlingguy/ansible-role-repo-epel) or [geerlingguy.repo-remi](https://github.com/geerlingguy/ansible-role-repo-remi)), those repositories can be listed under this variable (e.g. `remi-php70,epel`).
 This can be handy, as an example, if you want to install the latest version of PHP 7.0, which is in the Remi repository.

+    php_default_version_debian: "7.0"

+(Debian/Ubuntu only) The default version of PHP in the given OS version repositories.
+Defaults to the latest Ubuntu LTS release.
+Ubuntu 18.04 needs this to be set to `"7.2"` since PHP 7.0 is not available in the default bionic packages.

+**If you'd like to be able to switch PHP versions easily, or use a version that's not available in system packages**: You can use the [`geerlingguy.php-versions`](https://galaxy.ansible.com/geerlingguy/php-versions/) role to more easily switch between major PHP versions (e.g. 5.6, 7.1, 7.2).

-    php_packages_state: "installed"
+    php_packages_state: "present"

 If you have enabled any additional repositories such as [geerlingguy.repo-epel](https://github.com/geerlingguy/ansible-role-repo-epel) or [geerlingguy.repo-remi](https://github.com/geerlingguy/ansible-role-repo-remi), you may want an easy way to swap PHP versions on the fly.
-By default, this is set to 'installed'.
-You can now override this variable to 'latest'.
-Combined with php_enablerepo, a user now doesn't need to manually uninstall the existing PHP packages before installing them from a different repository.
+By default, this is set to `"present"`.
+You can override this variable to `"latest"` to upgrade to the latest available version.
+Combined with `php_enablerepo`, a user now doesn't need to manually uninstall the existing PHP packages before installing them from a different repository.

-    php_install_recommends: yes
+    php_install_recommends: true

 (Debian/Ubuntu only) Whether to install recommended packages when installing `php_packages`; you might want to set this to `no` explicitly if you're installing a PPA that recommends certain packages you don't want (e.g. Ondrej's `php` PPA will install `php7.0-cli` if you install `php-pear` alongside `php5.6-cli`... which is often not desired!).